| Shelton, WA, August 19, 98

 drove the way back to look for Anne and Ute.
 We saw 'em just 4

 MI away and didn't bother to get their attention.
+Jeff and Linda's house

 is quite big and nice, close to a state park and a rocky beach.